 Your adult dog is perfectly capable of learning new things.
 Even if it has never had any obedience training in the past, your adult dog will benefit from learning basic commands, such as walking on a loose leash and lying down.
 An obedience class is a great place to work on this training.

 An obedience class is also a great place for your adult dog to socialize with other dogs and people.
 It will allow you to see how it reacts to other dogs and strangers in a safe environment with a professional dog trainer on hand to offer advice.

 An adult dog may have been able to do things in its previous home that you don't want him to do in yours, such as jumping on guests or lying on the furniture.
 These tips will help ensure that your dog learns and retains appropriate behaviors for your home.

 - Start teaching your adult dog the rules for your home as soon as possible.

-- Consider teaching your dog self-control using the "NILF" or "Nothing in Life Is Free" dog training method which requires your dog to behave appropriately before getting a desired treat, walk, or positive attention.
+- Consider teaching your dog self-control using the "Nothing in Life Is Free" (NILF) dog training method, which requires your dog to behave appropriately before getting a desired treat, walk, or positive attention.